ckeditor/ckeditor4-docs/guides/dev/jquery/README.md

 ## Editor Instance

-If you need access to {@link CKEDITOR.editor} object you can use the {@link adapters.jQuery#editor editor} property:
+If you need access to {@link CKEDITOR.editor} object you can use the {@link CKEDITOR_Adapters.jQuery#editor editor} property:

 	var editor = $('.jquery_ckeditor').ckeditor().editor;
 	alert( editor.checkDirty() );

-To keep the backward compatibility it is also possible to use {@link adapters.jQuery#ckeditorGet ckeditorGet()} method, but this way is deprecated.
+To keep the backward compatibility it is also possible to use {@link CKEDITOR_Adapters.jQuery#ckeditorGet ckeditorGet()} method, but this way is deprecated.

 ##.val() method

-Because setting and retrieving the editor data is a common operation, the jQuery Adapter also provides a dedicated {@link adapters.jQuery#val val()} method that is an extension of the original [jQuery val()](http://api.jquery.com/val/) method.
+Because setting and retrieving the editor data is a common operation, the jQuery Adapter also provides a dedicated {@link CKEDITOR_Adapters.jQuery#val val()} method that is an extension of the original [jQuery val()](http://api.jquery.com/val/) method.
 This method works similar to the jQuery version, but additionally it allows to get and set the framed editor contents.

 	// Get the editor data.
 	var data = $( 'textarea.editor' ).val();